piotr-muzyka/secure-databricks-deployment/README.md

 Deploy your Azure Databricks workspace in private subnets without any inbound access to your network.
 Clusters will utilize a secure connectivity mechanism to communicate with the Azure Databricks infrastructure, without requiring public IP addresses for the nodes

-- deployment in own virtual network (bring your own network)
+- Deployment in own virtual network (bring your own network)
 - Implement Azure Private Link – Ensures all traffic remains within Microsoft’s secure network backbone.
 - Implementing network isolation is crucial to prevent unauthorized access.